Avro Keyboard

 Avro Keyboard (অভ্র কিবোর্ড) is a free and open source graphical keyboard software developed by OmicronLab for the Microsoft Windows, Linux, MacOS, and several other software additionally adapted its phonetic layout for Android and iOS operating system.
-It is the first free Unicode and ANSI compliant Bengali keyboard interface for Windows that was published on 26 March 2003.
+It is the first free Unicode and ANSI compliant Bengali keyboard interface for Windows.
+It was published on 26 March 2003.

 Avro Keyboard has support for fixed keyboard layout and phonetic layout named "Avro Phonetic" that allows typing Bengali through romanized transliteration.
 Avro Keyboard comes with many additional features; auto correction, spell checker, a font fixer tool to set default Bengali font, a keyboard layout editor, Unicode to ANSI converter, ANSI to Unicode converter and a set of Bengali Unicode and ANSI fonts.
-This software is provided in a Standard Installer edition and Portable edition for Windows.
+This software is provided in a Standard Installer Edition and Portable Edition for Windows.

 Development

-Development of Avro Keyboard was started in 2003 by Dr. Mehdi Hasan Khan, a student from Mymensingh Medical College.
+Development of Avro Keyboard was started in 2003 by Mehdi Hasan Khan, a student from Mymensingh Medical College.
 It was first published on web for free download on 26 March 2003 under Creative Commons Attribution-NoDerivs 3.0 Unported License.
 Initially, it was developed in Visual Basic, which was later transferred to Delphi.
-After discussion, OmicronLab published the source code of windows version under MPL 1.1 license with the Avro Keyboard 5.0.5 public beta 1.
+After discussion, OmicronLab published the source code of Windows version under MPL 1.1 license with the Avro Keyboard 5.0.5 public beta 1.